discospiff/SpringBootMicroservicesWithIntelliJIDEA/README.md

 **When**: The user/service searches for the specimen with ID “83”

-**Then**: My Plant Diary will return at least one specimen record for "Eastern Redbud".
+**Then**: My Plant Diary will return exactly one specimen record for "Eastern Redbud".

 ### Example